techroy23/Docker-UrNetwork/README.md

+# ⚠️ This version is deprecated ⚠️
+## Switch to the new [UrDashboard](https://github.com/techroy23/UrDashboard) for the latest features and updates!

+---

 # Docker-UrNetwork
 A minimal Docker setup that automatically fetches, updates, and runs the latest urNetwork Provider.
 The container is built on **Alpine Linux**, ensuring a minimal footprint.
 Includes built-in authentication handling, resilient restarts, scheduled in‑container updates (nightly build), and network diagnostics.